CAIDA/corsaro3/README.md

   limitmetrics          Limit the time series generation by this plugin to
                         a specific set of metrics.
-If not specified, time series will be generated for all metrics -- otherwise, only time series for the listed metric types will be generated.
+If not specified, time series will be generated for all metrics *except* the filter criteria -- otherwise,
+                        only time series for the listed metric types will be generated.
 The value for this option is a YAML list containing one or more of the following values: